-Home of the Eagles, Santa Margarita's athletic program includes 32 CIF-sanctioned teams.
-The school has captured more CIF championships than any other school in Orange County since Santa Margarita opened in 1987 and is the ten-time recipient of the CIF Commissioners Cup, recognizing the top athletic program in the 570-member CIF Southern Section.
-SMCHS also offers club sports, including the three-time national championship ice hockey program, equestrian, e-sports, robotics, roller hockey and surfing.
+Home of the Eagles, Santa Margarita's athletic program includes 27 CIF-sanctioned teams.
+The school has captured more CIF championships than any other school in Orange County since Santa Margarita opened in 1987 and is the ten-time recipient of the CIF Commissioners Cup, recognizing the top athletic program in the 580-plus member CIF Southern Section.
+SMCHS also offers club sports, including the three-time national championship ice hockey program, equestrian, e-sports, robotics, roller hockey, boys beach volleyball and surfing.
 Distinguished alumni athletes have gone on to play professionally and in the Olympics, with a growing number of student-athletes continuing to play at the college level.

-Santa Margarita's campus has continued to mature, focusing on the future.
-In 2007, the much anticipated Aquatic Center opened, featuring an Olympic-sized, 50-meter pool.
+Santa Margarita's campus has continued to evolve, focusing on the future.
+In 2007, the Aquatic Center opened, featuring an Olympic-sized pool.
 The Sacred Heart Chapel was renovated in 2008 and serves as the spiritual center of campus.
 The campus expanded in 2010 with the addition of the Eagle Athletic Center - the first LEED-certified, green building in the city of Rancho Santa Margarita and the Diocese of Orange.
 The facility rivals athletic facilities at the nation's top universities.
 The school's commitment to the environment continued with the Academic Services Center, which was completed in 2011, also a LEED-certified building.
-The center includes 10 classrooms, a 3,700 square-foot Digital Media Studio - home to Eagle TV 2.0 - and counseling, ASP and academic offices.
-During the summer of 2014, the Borchard Library Media Center was modernized, creating a more technology-based, collaborative learning environment.
+The center includes classrooms, a 3,700 square-foot Digital Media Studio - home to Eagle TV - and counseling, ASP and academic offices.
+During the summer of 2014, the Borchard Library Media Center was modernized, creating a technology-based, collaborative learning environment.
 In 2022, the Caritas Christi Center opened, encompassing the Campus Ministry, Campus Life and Wellness programs in an integrated space that builds community.
 Together, the programs support students to grow academically, spiritually, socially and emotionally.

-With more than 12,000 alumni, Santa Margarita Catholic High School continues to produce exceptional graduates - spiritually, mentally, physically and emotionally - as Bishop Johnson envisioned.
+With more than 12,000 alumni, Santa Margarita Catholic High School continues to uphold the legacy of Bishop Johnson, shaping the next generation of leaders, scholars and compassionate citizens.